Holes – Louis Sachar

 Holes – Book Review

 Holes is a book written by Louis Sachar.
 It is about a boy named Stanley Yelnats.
 Wherever Stanley goes, bad luck seems to follow him.
-This bad luck is not really his fault.
-It started with his dirty, no-good, great-great-great-great-grandfather, who was said to have stolen a pig.
+The bad luck is not really his fault.
+It starts with his dirty, no-good, great-great-great-great-grandfather, who is said to have stolen a pig.
 Because of this, Stanley’s family believes they are cursed.
 However, every curse can be broken, and Stanley is trying to break his.

 Short Recap